Human-AI Complementarity for Decision Making

 Venue

 The workshop will take place September 25-26, 2025 at the Cohon University Center, located on Carnegie Mellon University's campus.
-Workshop activities will begin each day in the McKenna, Peter, and Wright Rooms on the second floor of the University Center, 5032 Forbes Ave, Pittsburgh, PA 15213.
+Workshop activities will be held on the second floor of the University Center, 5032 Forbes Ave, Pittsburgh, PA 15213.

 Cohon University Center - 2nd Floor |